 An allergic reaction is caused by a dysfunction in the immune system.
-Individuals may experience allergic reactions to foods, insect stings, latex, and a variety of environmental exposures.
-A food allergy reaction involves the immune system and occurs when a typically safe substance in foods, usually a protein, mistakenly triggers the body’s protective immune response.
+Individuals may experience allergic reactions to foods, insect venom, latex, and a variety of environmental exposures.
+A food allergy reaction involves the immune system and occurs when a typically safe substance in foods, usually a protein, unnecessarily, triggers the body’s protective immune response.
 Reactions can range from mild to severe.
-The true prevalence of food allergies is not known.

 The Centers for Disease Control and Prevention (CDC) reports that children with food allergies are more likely to have asthma or other allergic conditions.
 Nearly 90% of food allergies are caused by these common foods: tree nuts (almonds, walnuts, pecans, cashews, pistachios, etc.), peanuts, milk, eggs, fish, crustacean shellfish, wheat, and soy.

 Fortunately, most allergic reactions are not life-threatening, but any food allergy reaction can be severe and unpredictable.
 Reactions can range from hives that quickly go away on their own to a reaction called anaphylaxis that may involve the respiratory and cardiovascular system and can be life-threatening.
+Food allergy reactions can include any organ system.
 The only recommended treatment for anaphylaxis is epinephrine.
+Diagnosing a food allergy should be done by a board-certified allergist and may include blood or skin tests based on a known history of reactions after eating a certain food.
+If a food can be eaten without provoking symptoms, then an individual does not have allergy to that food.
 For more information on treating a food allergy reaction, speak with your pediatrician or physician.

 The Risk of Casual Contact

 In one controlled study, 30 children with significant peanut allergy were exposed to peanut butter, which was either pressed on the skin for one minute, or the aroma was inhaled.
-Reddening or flaring of the skin occurred in about one-third of the children, but none of the children in the study experienced a systemic reaction.
+Reddening or flaring of the skin occurred in about one-third of the children, who had the peanut butter applied to the skin, but none of the children in the study experienced a systemic reaction.

 To prevent an allergic reaction it is essential to avoid eating the allergenic food.
-Here are some tips to to minimize the risk of being exposed to allergens:
+Here are some tips to minimize the risk of accidental ingestion:

 - Read labels every time, even if the food has been eaten safely in the past, since manufacturers can change their formulations.
 Look for a “contains” statement and read the ingredient list, since manufacturers can list allergens in either place.